 Securing the funds for new website design is just another challenge for your nonprofit organization.
 I’m sure there have been other challenges you’ve overcome before.
 Collaborate with your staff and board members on ways you can raise the funds.
 With a bit of creativity and brainstorming, you can overcome this challenge too.

-At Acorn Digital Marketing we believe in The Good all nonprofit organizations do for their community.
-We offer a 20% discount for any WordPress nonprofit website project.
-Visit our nonprofit page to take advantage of this offer.
+At Acorn Digital Marketing, we believe in The Good all nonprofit organizations do for their community.
+We offer a 20% discount for any WordPress web design for a nonprofit website project in Cape Cod.